hardeep/obsidian/Work/Business Building/Great Companies Have Gravity.md

 Gravity is what holds a planet together — and what draws others toward it.

-It doesn’t shout.
-It doesn’t chase.

-It simply is, because it has mass — substance, consistency, and pull.
+It has mass — substance, consistency, and pull.

 Great companies are the same.